Wael Ghonim Famous Egyptian Protester Launches In Private Beta Parlio A Social Network For Discussions With Funding From Marissa Mayer And Others

 Yesterday, His Linkedin update revealed that he has started a new startup called Parlio.

-The angle list profile of Parlio mentions 3 cofounders, Wael Ghonim, Osman Ahmed Osman from Egypt and Karim Fateem.
+The angel list profile of Parlio mentions 3 co founders, Wael Ghonim, Osman Ahmed Osman from Egypt and Karim Fateem.